 People are social creatures.
 When we bump into one another in shared office or learning spaces, we are inclined to chat.
 The so-called water cooler effect shows us that.
 But, what happens when you push that concept beyond merely gathering to gossip?
 What happens when buildings are actively designed to maximize the exchange of ideas, to foster innovation, and to forge surprising connections?

 The results are creative collisions points, and Cornell Tech’s new Roosevelt Island campus is bursting with them.
 From open learning areas inspired by artists’ studios to stairwells that encourage lingering and interaction — this is architecture that blurs the function of spaces and sparks innovation.

-Kent Kleinman, the Gale and Ira Drukier Dean of Cornell University's College of Architecture, Art, and Planning, has been closely involved in the development of the new campus.
+Kent Kleinman, former Gale and Ira Drukier Dean of Cornell University’s College of Architecture, Art, and Planning, has been closely involved in the development of the new campus.

 According to Kleinman, the architecture will create opportunities for students across disciplines to rub shoulders.
 It is designed to stimulate ideas, projects, and connections.
 People can see one another’s work.
 They can overhear — and contribute to — conversations.